TlonUqbar/odin-recipes/README.md

 This project contains actual recipes, so if you are feeling adventurous and/or hungry you can try one of them. :)

-The purpose of this project was to practice recently aqcuired HTML information, and the best way to crystalize that information into knowledge to create something.
+The purpose of this project was to practice recently aqcuired HTML information, and the best way to crystalize that information into knowledge is to create something.
+This scope of this project is limited to HTML specifically text, list, links, and images.

-The project also required git commits a specific times so we can learn how to guage when to commit.
+The project also required that git commits were made a specific times so we can learn how to guage when to commit or what atomic commits are.

 Disclaimer: These recipes were copied verbatim from [allrecipes](https://www.allrecipes.com/) and I don't claim them as my own.